stldsa/site/README.md

 ### Code formatting

-Use [Black](https://github.com/psf/black) in your IDE to automatically format your code according to Black's strict standards each time you save your code.
+Use [Black](https://github.com/psf/black) in your IDE to automatically format your code according to Black's strict linting standards each time you save your code.
 Black automatically comes with the Python extension for VS Code and should come preconfigured according to the `.vscode` file that comes with this repo.

 > *Optional*: Install **pre-commit** to ensure your code is black-formatted before each of your commits (this should be redundant assuming you're already running Black in the first place):